 - Egg – Helps the dough form and adds another layer of richness.

-- Salt – Just a bit to balance it out the sweet ingredients.
-Salt also heightens other flavors making them shine as the star of the show best.
+- Salt – Just a bit to balance out the sweet ingredients.
+Salt also heightens other flavors making them shine as the star of the show.

 Pastry Cream Ingredients (crème patissiere)